-Please contact career-servicesgordon.edu for the user name and password.
+Please contact email@example.com for the username and password.

 MonsterCollege® is a resource for recent graduates and college students to find their first career.
 Whether graduates pursue careers in government, non-profits, service vocations, start-ups, or the corporate arena—Monster College® will help you navigate the job-hunting process.
 Services include interview tips and tricks, resume templates and skill-building quizzes.

-The Career Services Office provides students and alumni with information about national graduate fellowships that support graduate study, research, first year professional work and career development.
+Graduate fellowships for students and alumni that support graduate study, research, first-year professional work and career development can be found here.